 The changes have been made to prioritise patient safety and reduce the fears of some, like Sarah, who worry cosmetic surgery is being normalised and is fuelled by trends.

-Regardless of whether or not cosmetic surgery is becoming normalised for younger people, Vice President of the Australian Society of Plastic Surgeons, Dr Gazi Hussein, says it’s important for a patient to “process the magnitude and nature of what they were getting themselves into, but also have been able to process the potential risks.”
+Regardless of whether or not cosmetic surgery is becoming normalised for younger people, Vice President of the ASPS, Dr Gazi Hussein, says it’s important for a patient to “process the magnitude and nature of what they were getting themselves into, but also have been able to process the potential risks.”